 In March 2020, a global pandemic was declared by the World Health Organization related to the novel coronavirus disease 2019 (COVID-19).
-COVID-19 and the actions being taken to respond to same have impacted individuals and businesses in the markets and communities where the Group operates.
-This is likely to negatively impact business and economic activities including the following:
+COVID-19 and the actions being taken to respond to same has already begun to impact individuals and businesses in the markets and communities where the Group operates.
+Management continues to evaluate the potential impact of the coronavirus disease 2019 (Covid-19) on the financial status of the Group.